KellzCodes/c-plus-plus-practice/Sam's Teach Yourself/Part 1 The Basics/Lesson 2 The Anatomy of a C++ program/README.md

 1. Fix the bug in Exercise 1 and recompile, link, and run it.
 2. Modify Listing 2.4 to demonstrate subtraction (using ```—```) and multiplication (using ```*```)

+Workshop solutions can be found in the [answers](https://github.com/keldavis/c-plus-plus-practice/tree/master/Sam's%20Teach%20Yourself/Part%201%20The%20Basics/Lesson%202%20The%20Anatomy%20of%20a%20C%2B%2B%20program/answers) folder.